 Here’s a very brief summary:

-1. The Potomac is wide – *very* wide – and there are no significant navigation difficulties.
-There is a strong tidal flow that will affect you – either help if fair or hinder if foul.
-Washington is about 115 miles up the Potomac from the Smith Point – Point Lookout line on the Chesapeake Bay.
+- The Potomac is wide – *very* wide – and there are no significant navigation difficulties.
+There is a strong tidal flow that will affect cruising boats – either help if “fair” or hinder if “foul.”
+Washington, DC, is about 115 miles up the Potomac from the Smith Point – Point Lookout line on the Chesapeake Bay.
 That’s about half as far as Chattanooga is from the Tenn-Tom.
 On the Potomac, there are no locks and no gorges, but the scale of the Potomac’s vistas are amazing.

-Make advance reservations!!!
-All of these marinas are near each other and close to the city via public transportation.
+- Make advance reservations!!!
+All DC marinas are near each other and close to the city via public transportation.
 With New York (or Charleston or Savannah) prices as a benchmark, they are either an outright bargain or very reasonably priced.

-5. One week will not be enough time to “see the town.”
-The “usual” sights include the Smithsonian Museums (there are nineteen of them) and other government buildings, The National Holocaust Museum, the Library of Congress, Arlington National Cemetery and the Tomb of the Unknown Soldier, The National Archives, The National Cathedral, The National Mall (National WWII and Vietnam War Memorial, Presidential Memorials, etc), and perhaps, Georgetown.
-There are many private, for-profit museums and attractions you can pursue here.
+- One week will not be enough time to “see the town.”
+The “usual” sights include the Smithsonian Museums (there are nineteen units in the Smithsonian system) and other government buildings, The National Holocaust Museum, the Library of Congress, Arlington National Cemetery with it’s Tomb of the Unknown Soldier, The National Archives, The National Cathedral, The National Mall (National WWII and Vietnam War Memorial, Presidential Memorials, etc), and perhaps, Georgetown.
+There are many private, for-profit museums and attractions for cruisers to pursue.

-6. If you have a car, or rent one, there is a Marine Corps Museum at Quantico, VA, about 40 minutes from the Washington Marinas.
+- With a car, there is a Marine Corps Museum at Quantico, VA, about 40 minutes from the Washington Marinas.
 Admission is free.
 It is superbly done.

-7. Upbound or downbound, you can dock for the day at George Washington’s Plantation at Mt.
+- Upbound or downbound, cruisers can dock for the day at George Washington’s Plantation at Mt.
 Vernon, VA, and visit the plantation site.
 Call ahead for instructions.
 Monday is best day; no tour boats are on the docks on Mondays.
-Use the south channel for best access (deepest approach depths).
-The north channel is more challenging and shallow.
+Use the “south channel” for best access (deepest approach depths).
+The “north channel” is more challenging and shallow.